Bangsamoro: Postwar era

 Under pressure to resolve agrarian unrest in various parts of the country and noting that Mindanao was rich in mineral resources and weather favorable to agriculture, later Philippine presidents continued the promotion of migration which the American colonial government began in 1903.
 Massive arrivals of non-Muslim migrants happened particularly during the Commonwealth period under President Manuel Quezon and later under right-wing presidents Ramon Magsaysay and Ferdinand Marcos.
 As a result, the proportion of indigenous peoples in Mindanao to shrink from majority in 1913 to minority by 1976.
 The best lands in Mindanao were given to settlers and owners of corporate agriculture, while most development investments and government services were offered to the Christian population.
 This caused the Muslim population to be backward and rank among the poorest in their own country.
 The resettlement programme was not entirely peaceful as some settlers managed to obtain land from the native Muslims through harassment and other violent efforts which drove the Muslims out of their own lands.

 The Muslims felt alienated by the Philippine government and felt threatened by the migrants' economic and political domination in their own homeland, the same way the Lumads were displaced centuries ago when Islam arrived in the Philippines.
 Some Muslim groups turned to extortion and violence to protect their land and avoid being displaced.
-These efforts at “integration” are credited for helping the Moro identity in mainland Mindanao crystallize, because the Muslims’ ability to identify with the rest of Filipino nation suffered in light of the threat to their economic and social safety.
+These activities prevented the Muslims from easily integrating with the rest of the country.

 The Philippine government did not immediately recognize Islamic laws which resulted in the system of education and the socioeconomic development of the Muslims.
 Children studying in public schools were forced to learn about Christianity while the Bangsamoros struggled with their economy, land, and ownership, and the persistence of hostile and unjust actions compared to the Christian communities in Mindanao.

 As an effect of the resettlement, traditional Muslim leaders (also referred as datu) were also voted out during the polls as Christians, who made up a significant majority of the voters, preferred the Christian politicians over them.
 These local datus suffered a loss in prestige as they could no longer control the Muslim lands.
 These politicians lost much of the capabilities they had possessed initially to manage the Muslim populace.